Welcome message…

 Biography

-While her interests are broad, Trinity is especially seeking to promote underrepresented voices with growing platforms.
-She is interested in compelling practical and narrative nonfiction in categories including social and cultural issues, feminism, women’s issues, history, biography, reportage, psychology, mental health and wellness, subcultures, parenting, and humor.
-She is also interested in suspense, upmarket, literary, and book club fiction, as well as select children’s picture books.
+While her interests are broad, Trinity is especially seeking to promote under-represented voices with growing platforms.
+She values excellent writing combined with fresh ideas, especially around messages of liberation.
+If a book can help a reader understand themselves or the world in a new or better way, sheÕs intrigued.
+Her specialties include compelling practical and narrative nonfiction in categories including social & culture issues, feminism, religion & spirituality, history, biography, reportage, subcultures, and mental health & wellness.
+She is also interested in select childrenÕs picture books and in select suspense, upmarket, literary, and book club fiction.

 Notes